Learning how to buy scrap gold from private individuals is easy and very profitable.

 If there is no stamp present the item may still be gold, sometimes through wear the stamp is hard to see or is completely gone.

 These stamps are sometimes hard to see with the naked eye.
-You could use a magnifying glass, but the best tool to use is a 10X Jewelers Loupe which can be purchased at the
+You could use a magnifying glass, but the best tool to use is a 10X Jewelers Loupe which can be purchased at any jeweler supply company.

 As stated earlier, all jewelry manufactured in the United States must be stamped and support its karat grade.